danog/MadelineProtoDocs/docs/API_docs/constructors/secureValueErrorFile.md

 ---
-title: secureValueErrorFile
+title: "secureValueErrorFile"
-description: Represents an issue with a document scan.
-The error is considered resolved when the file with the document scan changes.
+description: "Represents an issue with a document scan.
+The error is considered resolved when the file with the document scan changes."
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: secureValueErrorFile